 FRAGMENTS OF WATER

+Fragments of Water is a site-responsive installation created in response to the2023 discovery of an ancient water path in Rome.
 A research project on the notion of change using the archaeology process as a starting point to trace the relationship between memory and the transformative dynamics of places.

 In 2023, an archaeological excavation in the city of Rome reveals a water path.
 A fragile trace on the ground formed by humidity - but which has survived for centuries – is now exposed by the experts, only to become ephemeral.

-under the scientific direction of Francesca Romana Fiano (University of Ferrara).
+In collaboration with Alexandros Khan, under the scientific direction of Francesca Romana Fiano (University of Ferrara).